 Clients hiring local agencies such as At Your Door Events use images from their events to share on social media and attract attention to their brand, so the corporate events photography they provide has to be first-rate.
 Award-winning event planning company Bravo Productions does large-scale projects involving features that bring to life their clients’ unique vision for their event.
 They’ve created custom theme parties and company events using such design features as ambient lighting, cabanas and vintage furniture.
 Some of their most notable events have been opening night premieres for feature films “Three Billboards” and “Crazy Rich Asians.”

 One of the firm’s larger events was a retirement party for a CEO held at Aquarium of the Pacific.
 Thanks to parties and celebrations photography from the event, you can see that dozens of formal tables in shades of ocean blue were set up under a giant whale hanging overhead.

 Unique customization broadens some of the duties of an event organizer.
-In addition to tasks you might find on a basic event planner’s list, for major clients an agency takes care of needs specific to the client’s function, such as delivery of artificial snow or booking a Long Beach Convention Center event photographer.
+In addition to tasks, you might find on a basic event planner’s list, for major clients an agency takes care of needs specific to the client’s function, such as the delivery of artificial snow or booking a Long Beach Convention Center event photographer.